About the Scholarly Data Archive (SDA) at Indiana University

 The SDA is based on the High Performance Storage System (HPSS), a consortium-developed hierarchical storage management (HSM) package that makes the SDA's hierarchy of storage media transparent to its users.
 The SDA's system architecture comprises fast, efficient disk cache front-end components that move infrequently accessed data to two high-end tape libraries.
 Using the I-Light high performance network between IUB and IUPUI, the SDA creates two tape copies of user data simultaneously (one at each data center), adding a degree of disaster tolerance to both sites.

-The SDA is well suited for storing large volumes of data (that is, tens of gigabytes to several terabytes per project), and data that are accessed relatively infrequently (archival or near-line storage).
-The SDA backend is not designed for storing a large number of small files.
+The Scholarly Data Archive is well suited for storing large volumes of data (that is, tens of gigabytes to several terabytes per project), and data that are accessed relatively infrequently (archival or near-line storage).
+The SDA's tape-based backend is not designed for storing a large number of small files.
+The SDA performs best with larger files; storing and retrieving many small files can negatively impact the SDA's performance.
 Individual files should be at least 1 MB.
-If you need to store many small files on the SDA, use a file compression utility (GZip, tar, or ZIP) to bundle your files into a single, large archive file.
+If you need to store many small files on the SDA, use a file compression utility (for example, gzip, tar, or 7-Zip) to bundle your files into a single, large archive file.

 The SDA supports high performance access methods, such as the Hierarchical Storage Interface (HSI); an HPSS API is available for programmers, as well.